stevenwudi/Kaggle_PKU_Baidu/README.md

 - single model inference:  the inference time is around 3 fps. `python test_kaggle_pku.py` and it will generate a single model .csv file. post processing

+#### Model merging

+`python tools/model_merge.py`  in this script, you need to set the corresponding generated predicted pickle file.

 ## Contact